tranc99/haskeLisp/README.md

 To compile, you need a Haskell environment and include make and some packages, like:

-ghc --make -package parsec -fglasgow-exts -o simple_parser parser.hs
+ghc --make -package parsec -fglasgow-exts -o glasgow_scheme ten_scheme.hs